greggersaurus/LightHub/README.md

 # TODO

-1. Narrow the width of the center notch and perform next test print with reduced width center notch.
+1. Narrowed the width of the center notch by 0.35 mm (from 1.6 mm to 1.25 mm)
+    1. Need to perform next test print and see if notch is proper size to fit without filing
 2. Add details on printer and settings used for test print and details on results.

 # Design